Update 29 April

 Routes across the Cities of London and Westminster which will now be unchanged include 4, 12, 14, 15, 24, 43, 47, 74, 78, 88, 98, 113, 189, 205, 242, 343, N74, N98, N133, and N242.

-The Mayor of London is pushing ahead with his plan to alter route 211.
-The route will now start at Battersea Power Station, cutting off local people living in Pimlico, Victoria and St James’s from the pivotal hospital bus route which previously linked them to Chelsea and Westminster, Royal Brompton, Royal Marsden, St Thomas’ and Charing Cross hospitals.
+Nickie secured a reprieve for the 211, our hospital bus, but the Mayor of London plans to push ahead and alter route 211.
+The route would start at Battersea Power Station, cutting off local people living in Pimlico, Victoria and St James’s from the pivotal hospital bus route which links them to Chelsea and Westminster, Royal Brompton, Royal Marsden, St Thomas’ and Charing Cross hospitals.

-Route 11, serving the Cities of London and Westminster since 1906, is being rerouted, cutting off the City of London.
-The route will now terminate at Waterloo.
-Nickie is working with local people to reinstate the City of London to this crucial route.
+Route 11, which served the Cities of London and Westminster since 1906, was rerouted, cutting off the City of London and most of Westminster.
+The route now terminates at Waterloo.

 Bus route 507, which ran between Victoria Station and Waterloo Station has also been scrapped entirely.